 Entry details can be found at the Arizona Chapter of PSA web site https://www.psaarizonachapter.com.

 For additional information contact

 PSA (Photographic Society of America) is a worldwide photographic organization of which Grand Photos is a member.
 An annual meeting, at a different location in the US, is held each fall.
-In 2020 it will be in Colorado Springs in late September.
-For information, see the PSA website (www.psa-photo.org) and the monthly magazine (PSA Journal) that is available in the Grand Photos Sudio.
+The 2020 annual meeting has been cancelled.
+For further information, see the PSA website (www.psa-photo.org) and the monthly magazine (PSA Journal) that is available in the Grand Photos Studio.

 Besides competitions, a number of Grand Photos members are active in PSA activities.
 Amongst them are Stan Bormann, Margaret (Peg) Boike, and Shirley Bormann.

 This competition is available free of charge to all clubs belonging to PSA.
 Shirley Bormann is the Grand Photos Coordinator.
 There are three competitions annually.
 Each new competition year starts November 15, with the remaining competitions February 15 and May 15.
 For each competition, each club is encouraged to submit 6 different images from 6 different photographers depicting Photo Travel from any geographical area.
 Participants submit two 1400x1050 pixel photo travel images by email to the club coordinator at Shirley Bormann several weeks before the competition due date.
 Those interested individuals who are available will be notified of a meeting in the Grand Photos studio to narrow down the images from each photographer to one image.
 Images are viewed by members and occasionally suggestions are made as to how to make an image even better.
 Each persons’ best image is voted on later by email by the participants who choose which image they think will do best in competition.
 When they are judged, they are awarded points which are cumulative for the club for the season and the winners are announced afterward.